kevbot123/spool/SPOOL_INTEGRATION_GUIDE.md

 npm install @spoolcms/nextjs@latest
 ```

-> **Latest v2.1.4:** UNIFIED CREDENTIALS!
-Now uses just ONE set of environment variables for both server and client-side usage.
-Convex live updates with auto-detection, 55% cost savings, and true zero configuration.
-Just use a React hook - no webhook endpoints needed!
+> **Latest v2.1.5:** SIMPLIFIED CREDENTIALS!
+Removed all backward compatibility - now uses ONLY `NEXT_PUBLIC_*` variables for crystal clear setup.
+One set of credentials, works everywhere, zero confusion.
+Convex live updates with auto-detection and true zero configuration!

 ### 2. Add environment variables
 Add your Spool credentials to `.env.local`.
 You can find these keys in your Spool project settings.